All degree requirements are subject to the provisions and notices in the NIU Undergraduate Catalog. Information is valid through August 2014.

 The Anthropology Museum houses over 12,000 archaeological, and ethnographic specimens and objects.
 The ethnographic collection has regional strengths in Southeast Asia, New Guinea, and the plains and southwest regions of North America.
 Ethnographic specimens from Africa, Mesoamerica, and South America are also represented.

 The museum serves university students through museum course work and hands-on experience with all phases of museum work.
 It also serves the public through an active in-house and outreach educational program.
-The museum facilities include an exhibit area open to the public on a regular basis, artifact storage areas, a complete workshop, and an exhibit graphics laboratory.
+The museum facilities include an exhibit area open to the public on a regular basis, artifact storage areas and a complete workshop.

 The following information is intended to help you plan your studies at your community college so you can complete your baccalaureate degree in anthropology at NIU in the shortest possible time.
 Please remember to check the Articulation Tables available at your advising office to be certain of the courses that will transfer to NIU.
 This is particularly important for courses used to fulfill B.A. or B.S. requirements in the College of Liberal Arts and Sciences at NIU.